-The State's 2015 Comprehensive Annual Financial Report released on February 1, 2016, implemented the General Accounting Standards Board Statement 68 (GASB 68) updating the reporting and disclosure requirements related to pension liabilities.
+The State's 2015 Comprehensive Annual Financial Report released on February 1, 2016, implemented the Governmental Accounting Standards Board Statement 68 (GASB 68) updating the reporting and disclosure requirements related to pension liabilities.
 One of the requirements of GASB 68 is that if a government is committed to making payments on an unfunded actuarially assumed liability (UAAL) on behalf of another entity, the amount of liability supported by those payments must be reported as a debt of the government making the payments.
 Senate Bill 125 passed in 2008 commits the State to funding the difference between specific employer contributions of 22% for the Public Employees Retirement System and 12.56% for the Teachers Retirement System and the actuarially determined employer contribution rate.
 Approximately 55% of the supplemental State payment required under this statute for PERS is attributable to employees of the State of Alaska, with the remaining approximate 45% stemming from other employers.
 While TRS funding is arguably a State responsibility, this debt would be found primarily on local school districts' balance sheets if SB 125 was not in place.
 Under GASB 68 the State's payment commitment increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015, compared to \$2,672 million as of June 30, 2014.

-Projected annual payments, from the most recent June 30, 2020, actuarial valuation report, for the contribution of the State on behalf of the employers grow from approximately \$338.6 million in FY 2021 to approximately \$546.4 million in 2039 as reflected in Table 2.7.
+Projected annual payments, from the most recent June 30, 2021, actuarial valuation report, for the contribution of the State on behalf of the employers ranges from approximately \$78.9 million to \$240.4 million over the forecast period.
+These projections are reflected in Table 2.7.